Why Adalo Is Ideal for Adding Voice-to-Text to Your App

 You've gained a clear understanding of how to seamlessly add voice-to-text functionality to your app.
 This includes designing a user-friendly interface, connecting to speech-to-text APIs like Google Cloud Speech-to-Text (which supports over 125 languages), and following best practices to ensure high transcription accuracy.
 Using tools like Adalo's visual builder and AI-powered APIs, you can implement features such as automatic punctuation, noise handling, and multilingual support in just days or weeks.

 The key takeaway?
-Picking the right tools and optimizing for practical use can drastically cut development time - no-code platforms can reduce timelines by as much as 90%, turning months of work into weeks.
+Picking the right tools and optimizing for practical use can drastically cut development time—AI-assisted platforms can reduce timelines by as much as 90%, turning months of work into weeks.
 Plus, with Google Cloud offering up to $300 in free credits for new users, you can experiment and fine-tune your app without upfront expenses.

 Start Building with Adalo